Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 What To Eat and Drink in Romania

 Romanian cuisine is hearty but simple – and, in our opinion, absolutely divine.
-The country’s gastronomy has been greatly influenced by outsiders.
-Visitors will likely notice elements of German, Hungarian, Turkish and other Eastern European inspiration in the local Romanian food.
+Visitors will likely notice elements of German, Hungarian, Turkish and Italian inspiration in the local Romanian food.
 We are highlighting a few of the must-eat foods in Romania.

 Ciorba